-Prior to coming aboard to Harrison & Gammons, Stewart was the Chief Claims Attorney for III Corps and Fort Hood in Fort Hood, Texas where he advised and represented military units and Department of Defense entities in a broad range of civil matters.
-Stewart has also represented medical device companies, pharmaceutical manufacturers, insurance companies, medical care providers, large retail clothing companies, and numerous small and large businesses in matters ranging from day to day operational concerns to federal appellate litigation.
+Prior to coming aboard Harrison & Gammons, Stewart was the Chief Claims Attorney for III Corps and Fort Hood in Fort Hood, Texas where he advised and represented military units and Department of Defense entities in a broad range of civil matters.
+Stewart has also represented medical device companies, pharmaceutical manufacturers, insurance companies, medical care providers, large retail clothing companies, and numerous small and large businesses in matters ranging from day-to-day operational concerns to federal appellate litigation.

 When not advocating for his clients, Stewart is an avid cyclist and runner and enjoys barbeque, hunting, and exploring The Rocket City and the surrounding area.